Use the search to find what you are looking for

 A. In excess of 150,000 people.
 Slightly over a quarter or, put another way, about 1 in 4, of all deaths.
 This is the equivalent of about 350 jumbo jets full of people.
-The mortality rates have dropped by about 10% over the last ten years as treatment has improved but because the incidence of cancer is increasing this may be difficult to sustain.
+The mortality rates have dropped by about 10% over recent years as treatment has improved; but because the incidence of cancer is increasing this may be difficult to sustain.

 Q. Is cancer the commonest cause of death in the UK?

 A. Because death from the other main causes – heart disease, stroke and infectious diseases – has declined, Cancer became the most common cause of death (in females in England and Wales from 1969 and in males from 1995).

 Q. Why are older people more prone to cancer in general?

 A. As people get older, they accumulate more changes in their DNA which means an increased likelihood of cancer.
 Older people may also have a less efficient immune system to stop cancer taking hold.
 In the UK about 70% of all newly diagnosed cancers occur in people aged 60 or over.
 Looked at another way, about 65% of cancers in the UK affect people over the age of 65.

 Q. So, there are a complex number of co-factors that exist such as one’s lifestyle, age, the state of the immune system, environmental factors, genetic susceptibility that may determine whether one gets cancer?